pointfreeco/swift-structured-queries/Sources/StructuredQueriesCore/Documentation.docc/Articles/InsertStatements.md

 ### Upserting drafts

 At times your application may want to provide the same business logic for creating a new record and editing an existing one.
-Your primary keyed table's `Draft` type can be used for these kinds of flows, and it is possible to create a draft from an existing value using ``TableDraft/init(_:)``:
+Your primary-keyed table's `Draft` type can be used for these kinds of flows, and it is possible to create a draft from an existing value using ``TableDraft/init(_:)``:

 ```swift